 Is paying off your house quickly important to you, even if it means you have to shoulder a higher monthly payment?
 Again, a 15-year fixed could be a good fit for you.

-- Greater flexibility – you don’t have to worry about a high monthly payment, but you can always pay more than your minimum to pay it off faster
+- Greater flexibility: You don’t have to worry about a high monthly payment, but you can always pay more than your required minimum to pay off your mortgage faster.

-- Predictable – no need to worry about rising interest rates
+- Predictability: No need to worry about rising interest rates.